 If it was high, you already show a tendency towards meeting other people’s needs and serving them well.

-You probably know some people who just love to be around other people.
-They are socially oriented and get their energy from being around others.
-These people usually enjoy talking on the phone and spending a lot of time with friends.
-There are other people who need more time alone.
+You probably know some people who just love to be around others.
+They are socially oriented and get their energy from being with people.
+They usually enjoy talking on the phone and spending a lot of time with friends.
+Then there are other people who need more time alone.
 They can feel overwhelmed if they are around other people for too long and might feel like they need time to get away and regenerate on their own.
 There is obviously nothing wrong with either type of person.
 Industry leaders agree, however, that tourism is a highly people-intensive sector.
-Most, though certainly not all, jobs involve constant interaction with other people.
+Many, though certainly not all, jobs involve constant interaction with other people.

 If your score was high, you already show a more upbeat, positive attitude.
 This will be helpful in your tourism career.